-Elizabeth Landau is an award-winning journalist and science communicator living near Los Angeles, California.
+Elizabeth Landau is an award-winning journalist and science communicator.
+Currently, she is splitting her time between Washington, D.C. and Los Angeles, California.

-As of January 2018, she is Senior Storyteller in the Public Engagement department at NASA’s Jet Propulsion Laboratory, and freelances for magazines and science news websites in her spare time.
+She is Senior Storyteller in the Public Engagement department at NASA’s Jet Propulsion Laboratory, and freelances for magazines and science news websites in her spare time.
+As of 2019, she is on detail at NASA Headquarters as a public affairs officer for NASA’s Science Mission Directorate.

 A lifelong nerd, Liz has written about a wide variety of topics for CNN Digital and premiere science magazines.
 She is personally interested in astronomy, particle physics, Alzheimer’s disease, allergies and, of course, the number pi.